UNIVERSE-HPC/course-material/software_project_management/collaboration/index.md

       url: https://doi.org/10.5281/zenodo.6532057
       image: https://carpentries-incubator.github.io/python-intermediate-development/assets/img/incubator-logo-blue.svg
       license: CC-BY-4.0
+summary: |
+    This course will show you how to use Git for effective collaboration with others using the GitHub platform.
+After completion of the course, you will be able to contribute to projects on GitHub, including opening issues and pull requests.
 ---

 This course will show you how to use Git for effective collaboration with others